-- A statement of economic, physical, social and environmental objectives; - A statement of policies for future land use, management and development, expressed with reference to a specified period not exceeding fifteen years; - Proposals for its implementation, administration, and the periodic review of the extent to which the objectives are achieved.
+A statement of economic, physical, social and environmental objectives;

+- A statement of policies for future land use, management and development, expressed with reference to a specified period not exceeding fifteen years; - Proposals for its implementation, administration, and the periodic review of the extent to which the objectives are achieved.

-This document contains six sections:
+This document contains six parts:

 - 1. Official Plan Overview

-- 2. Rural Municipality of West River Today
+- 2. The Municipality Today

 - 3. Development Goals

 - 4. Objectives, Policies, and Plan Actions

 - 5. Future Land Use Map

 - 6. Official Plan Implementation.

-This first section deals with the purpose, scope, and legal framework for the Official Plan.
-The second section summarizes relevant background studies and provides a description of the physical, social, environmental and economic characteristics of the Municipality.
+This first part deals with the purpose, scope, and legal framework for the Official Plan.
+The second part summarizes relevant background studies and provides a description of the physical, social, environmental and economic characteristics of the Municipality.
 The third provides a broad summary of how the Municipality desires to see its development unfold.
-The fourth section is the core of the document, stating objectives, policies and intended actions for specific topics.
-The fifth includes the Future Land Use Map, which addresses the future land uses upon which the Rural Municipality of West River's Zoning Map is based.
-The last section sets out the process for administering and implementing the Official Plan and Land Use Bylaw.
+The fourth part is the core of the document, stating objectives, policies and intended actions for specific topics.
+The fifth includes the framework for the Future Land Use Map, addressing the future land uses upon which the Municipality's Zoning Map is based.
+The last part sets out the process for administering and implementing the Official Plan and Land Use Bylaw.

-2 THE RURAL MUNICIPALITY OF WEST RIVER TODAY
+2 THE MUNICIPALITY TODAY